My proposed funding plan for UBI in the US

 In memory of Stormy Waters

 It is for all of the above that I assert a demand for both universal basic income and universal healthcare as the two primary pillars of a Greater Society.
-We all need, without any conditions, . . .
+We all need, without any . . .

 As a moderator of the /r/BasicIncome subreddit, I read a lot of links about the idea of basic income on a daily basis.
 If I were to guess a number for the quantity of them I read in 2016 that somehow involved or alluded to the idea of basic income, it would be over a thousand.
-With that said, here are the ten I loved the most, that if you . . .
+With that said, here are the ten I loved the most, that . . .

 The moral argument for UBI by Reverend Dr. Roger Lee Ray of Community Christian Church